Community garden to help solve food insecurity

 In addition to being executive director for Iowa State University Extension and Outreach for Mitchell County, community garden organizer Darla Olson is also a member of the Osage City Council.

-Last summer at a City Council meeting, Olson reported that the community garden would be tended henceforth by ISU Extension.
+Last summer at a council meeting, Olson reported that the community garden would be tended henceforth by ISU Extension.
 Through a summer program with ISU, Extension employed Rising Star interns for a five-county area that included Mitchell County.

 The four ISU student interns for the project were Cooper Frakes, Aleyda Ramirez, Sarah Nelson and Rebecca Crawford.
-Olson and the students approached the City of Osage with a proposal for a partnership.
+Olson and the students approached the city with a proposal for a partnership.

 People are also reading…